Pedro Caldeira Cabral: Career

 He was responsible for the artistic direction of the International Portuguese Guitar Festival at World Expo 98, held in Lisbon, and performed the work Macau Rhapsody by composer Kwan Nai-Chung with Orquestra Chinesa De Macau.
 Between 2001 and 2009 he was the artistic director of the Medieval Music Festival of Carrazeda de Ansiães.
 Portugal.

-Since 2006 he produces and directs the Festival “Som das Musas” in Vila Flor, Portugal.

-In 2007 the first international conference 'Incontros Internationais de Guitarra Portuguesa' at Coimbra was started on his initiative.
+Since 2006 he has produced and directed the Festival “Som das Musas” in Vila Flor, Portugal.
+In 2007, the first international conference 'Incontros Internationais de Guitarra Portuguesa' at Coimbra was started on his initiative.

 His book, “The Portuguese Guitar”, Ediclube, Lisbon 1999, is the first monography on this national instrument’s origins and historical' evolution, iconography, organological study and repertoire.
 He has appeared in television programs for following networks: RTP (Portugal), WDR, ZDF and NDR (Germany), BBC and Granada TV (UK), ORTF (France), VPRO (Netherlands), TV Globo and TV Cultura de São Paulo (Brazil).